Far from Heaven

 The film tells the story of Cathy Whitaker, a 1950s housewife, living in wealthy suburban Connecticut as she sees her seemingly perfect life begin to fall apart.
 Haynes pays homage to the films of Douglas Sirk (especially 1955's All That Heaven Allows, 1956's Written on the Wind, and 1959's Imitation of Life), and explores race, gender roles, sexual orientation, and class in the context of 1950s America.

+Far from Heaven received numerous accolades, including four Academy Award nominations.
+For her performance, Moore was nominated for Best Actress at the Oscars, Golden Globes, and Screen Actors Guild, and won at the Critics' Choice Awards, while Quaid was nominated for Best Supporting Actor at the Golden Globes and Screen Actors Guild.

 Plot

 In 1957 suburban Connecticut, Cathy Whitaker seems to be the perfect wife, mother, and homemaker.
 Her husband, Frank, is an executive at Magnatech, a television advertising company.
 One evening, Cathy receives a phone call from the local police, who are holding Frank.
 When she picks him up, he says it is all a misunderstanding, but it turns out that he has been exploring the illicit underground world of gay bars in Hartford.
 In the midst of all of this, one day Cathy sees an unfamiliar black man walking in her yard.
 He turns out to be Raymond Deagan, the son of her late gardener, who is taking over his father's accounts.

 Frank often stays late at the office.
 One night when he says he is working, Cathy decides to bring him dinner, and she walks in on him passionately kissing a man.
 He confesses to having had "problems" as a young man and agrees to sign up for conversion therapy.
-However, their relationship is strained, Frank's work suffers, and he increasingly turns to alcohol.
+However, their relationship becomes strained, Frank's work suffers, and he increasingly turns to alcohol.
 Cathy runs into Raymond at a local art show and, to the consternation of onlookers, initiates a discussion with him about modern painting.
-After a party, Frank attempts to make love to Cathy, but he is unable to become aroused and accidentally strikes her when she tries to console him.
+After a party, Frank attempts to have sex with Cathy, but he is unable to become aroused and accidentally strikes her when she tries to console him.